Wiredcraft/test-devops/README.md

 - Vagrant; for dev environment
 - Git; for code versioning
 - Python; as dev language (alternatives are welcome)
-- Django; as web framework
+- Django; as web framework (alternatives are welcome)
-- PostgreSQL; as database
+- PostgreSQL; as database (alternatives are welcome)

 ## Tasks